Microscopium: Deep sky objects

 Describing Microscopium as "totally unremarkable", astronomer Patrick Moore concluded there was nothing of interest for amateur observers.
 NGC 6925 is a barred spiral galaxy of apparent magnitude 11.3 which is lens-shaped, as it lies almost edge-on to observers on Earth, 3.7 degrees west-northwest of Alpha Microscopii.
 SN 2011ei, a Type II Supernova in NGC 6925, was discovered by Stu Parker in New Zealand in July 2011.
 NGC 6923 lies nearby and is a magnitude fainter still.
 The Microscopium Void is a roughly rectangular region of relatively empty space, bounded by incomplete sheets of galaxies from other voids.
 The Microscopium Supercluster is an overdensity of galaxy clusters that was first noticed in the early 1990s.
 The component Abell clusters 3695 and 3696 are likely to be gravitationally bound, while the relations of Abell clusters 3693 and 3705 in the same field are unclear.

 Meteor showers

 The Microscopids are a minor meteor shower that appear from June to mid-July.

 History

-The stars that comprise Microscopium are in a region previously considered the hind feet of Sagittarius, a neighbouring constellation.
-John Ellard Gore wrote that al-Sufi seems to have reported that Ptolemy had seen the stars but he (Al Sufi) did not pinpoint their positions.
-Microscopium itself was introduced in 1751–52 by Lacaille with the French name le Microscope, after he had observed and catalogued 10,000 southern stars during a two-year stay at the Cape of Good Hope.
+Microscopium lies in a region where Ptolemy had listed six 'unformed' stars behind the tail of Piscis Austrinus.
+Al-Sufi did not include these stars in his revision of the Almagest, presumably because he could not identify them.
+Microscopium was introduced in 1751–52 by Lacaille with the French name le Microscope, after he had observed and catalogued 10,000 southern stars during a two-year stay at the Cape of Good Hope.
 He devised fourteen new constellations in uncharted regions of the Southern Celestial Hemisphere not visible from Europe.
 All but one honoured instruments that symbolised the Age of Enlightenment.
 Commemorating the compound microscope, the Microscope's name had been Latinised by Lacaille to Microscopium by 1763.